A step by step tutorial to learn how to make and use Fire Cider.

 You can take one tablespoon of fire cider as an immunity boosting supplement 1-3 times per week.
 You can also take it more frequently (1-3 times per day) at the first sign of illness to ward it off or decrease total time spent ill.
 Take it straight up, or add to juice, water, or tea!
 You can also use fire cider as the base of a truly delicious and healthful vinaigrette or add as a finishing touch to soups and stews for a nice acidic component.
 Fire cider also makes a wonderful holiday gift or addition to a care package for a sick friend or relative.

-Fire cider is shelf stable for about a year if stored properly in a cool, dark place but will last even longer if stored in the refrigerator.
+Fire cider is shelf stable for about a year if stored properly in a cool, dark place.
+However, it will last even longer if stored in the refrigerator.
 We do not recommend freezing and it will lose potency.

 Definitely.
 We’ve found with our children that it’s best to wean them onto it by mixing with a little tea or high quality juice.
 Eventually they’ll learn to tolerate it straight up.
 One note of caution- fire cider is extremely acidic (hopefully that’s obvious) and should not be taken on an empty stomach by a child or an adult.